-Prayer is just speaking to God.
+Prayer is giving our attention to God.

 Pray with and for people around London and the world.

 Subscribe to the Cycle of Prayer using an app.